Wisbech Castle: 20th century

 Her husband Tee Gordon Fendick, M.A.
 LL.B. wrote an article 'Wisbech castle: Past and Present' published in 1960 in it, he refers to the building's secrets, including a bricked up space between two rooms.
 An Anglia Television report on the history of Wisbech Castle shown in 1963 is available on the East Anglian Film Archive.

 After his death in the 1960s, Florence transferred ownership to Isle of Ely County Council in March 1969.
 Fendick, aged 94, died in 1984.

 After a merger this became the Cambridgeshire and Isle of Ely County Council, then later Cambridgeshire County Council.

-In 1988 Princess Alice, Duchess of Gloucester made a tour of the castle.
+In 1988 Princess Alice, Duchess of Gloucester made a tour of The Castle.

-The castle was to be used as an educational museum for schools.
+The Castle was to be used as an educational museum for schools.
 A concealed fire escape was installed.
 The Fendick Room, previously the drawing room was to be used for meetings of a cultural and educational nature (maximum capacity - 30 persons).

 Leslie 'George' Anniss MBE FGS was castle custodian from 1971-1977 and carried out research leading to the publication of A History of Wisbech Castle.
 One of his paintings, a copy of an earlier painting of Thurloe's mansion, is available from an online collection.

+The custodian in 1979 was Mr F Sumner when it was used for a Save the Children Fund coffee Morning.

 The Castle was used as a Teacher's Professional Development Centre, providing a venue for meetings and training.

-In 1987 it also staged an outdoor performance of Romeo and Juliet by the theatre company of the Angles Theatre, the balcony utilised the balcony of the castle itself.
+In 1987 it also staged an outdoor performance of Romeo and Juliet by the theatre company of the Angles Theatre; the balcony scene utilised the balcony of The Castle itself.

 21st century

 In September 2009, excavations were carried out on the site by Oxford Archaeology East and local volunteers.
 The report was published in July 2010.
 The Wisbech Castle Community Archaeology Project was 'Highly Commended' in the Best Community Archaeology Project category at the 2010 British Archaeological Awards.
 As a result of the dig, local volunteers formed a local archaeology group – the Wisbech and District Archaeology Society (WADAS) - now FenArch (Fenland Archaeological Society).

-It was registered as an asset of community value.
-A business plan was drawn up and presented by Cllr Hoy.
+Cambridgeshire County Council intended to sell the property.
+It was registered as an asset of community value to enable a community group to take it on.
+However, Wisbech Town Council stepped in and a business plan was drawn up and presented by Cllr Hoy.